TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/02_lesson/lesson.md

 ##Learning Objectives
 Students will be able to...
-* Define and identify: **interpreter, prompt, string, integer, value, errors, console**
+* Define and identify: **interpreter, prompt, string, integer, float, value, errors, console**
 * Use the Python interpreter to evaluate simple math expressions
-* Distinguish between a number and string
+* Distinguish between an integer, float, and string

 ##Assessment
 * Lab worksheet with predictions and results